cosmos/cosmos-sdk-docs/docs/integrate/libraries/02-collections.md

 }

 func (k Keeper) IterateAccountsBetween(ctx sdk.Context, start, end uint64) ([]authtypes.BaseAccount, error) {
-	// The collections.Range API offers a lot of capabilities
+	// The collections.Range API offers a lot of capability
 	// like defining where the iteration starts or ends. rng := new(collections.Range[uint64]).
 		StartInclusive(start).